FabLabWgtn/KnitHack/GlitchKnittingTutorial/GlitchKnittingTutorial.md

 ----------

-## **make your first object - create a small-sized beanie**
+## **workshop on Glitch Knitting - create a small-sized beanie**

-do the cast on
+- do the cast on
-do 2 lines holding it down with your hand put the weight clamps
+- do 2 lines holding it down with your hand
+- put the weight clamps

-follow a 2 needles in - 1 out - 2 needles in - 1 out pattern for the mock rib
+- follow a "2 needles in - 1 out - 2 needles in - 1 out" pattern for the mock rib
-do 20 lines
+- do 20 lines with this scheme
-do 1 line with nothing
+- do 1 line with no yarn on
-do 20 lines
+- do 20 lines again with the yarn on

-then 30 lines
+- then new 30 lines
-then take out 1 needle on each side do 2 more lines take out 1 needle on each side again do 2 more line
+- then take out 1 needle on each side
+- do 2 more lines
+- take out 1 needle on each side again
+- do 2 more line

-until you have 10 needles
+- follow this pattern until you have 10 needles left

-do the cast off
+- do the cast off

-iron the hat
+- iron the hat
-wash it under hot water
+- wash it under hot water

-sew it together
+- sew it together

+- now try to make a adult-sized beanie with your design on it!